Country Singer Ashley Monroe Is Expecting Her First Child with Atlanta Braves Player John Danks

 It’s a very Merry Christmas for Ashley Monroe and husband John Danks!

-The 30-year-old country singer announced that she is expecting her first child with Danks on Christmas Day by sharing her ultrasound picture on Instagram.
+The country singer, 30, announced that she is expecting her first child with Danks by sharing her ultrasound picture on Instagram Christmas Day.

 “Best present ever.
 Merry Christmas everyone,” Monroe captioned the Sunday post.
 “So many new things coming in 2017!!”